PRO-2684/pURLfy/README.md

 ## 📖 Rules

-The format of the rules `rules` is as follows:
+Community-contributed rules files are hosted on GitHub, and you can find them at [pURLfy-rules](https://github.com/PRO-2684/pURLfy-rules).
+The format of the rules files is as follows:

 ```jsonc
 {